 Paper resulting from scientific research, presenting original data obtained in a planned manner, based on scientifically accepted methods, strictly controlled and appropriate statistical planning that can be replicated and generalized.
 The discussion should be careful with sound scientific basis; should not be limited to comparisons of the results with the literature, but present inferences, assumptions and arguments about what was studied.

-Short communication unprecedented result of scientific research, whose immediate disclosure is justified, but with insufficient information to form a scientific article.
-Included in this category describing a technique, the record of the discovery of a new species, observations and results of surveys of experiments that can not be repeated, and other unique situations.
-It must have the same rigor of a scientific article and contain the elements necessary to assess the arguments presented.
+Short article with unprecedented result of scientific research, whose immediate disclosure is justified.
+Included in this category are significant observations, or exceptional findings of continuing projects that warrant rapid publication (description of a technique, the record of the discovery of a new species, record of parasites in species from a given location, and other unique situations).
+It must have the same rigor of a scientific article and contain sufficient data to establish that the research has achieved reliable and significant results.
+Short communications should not be used for preliminary results.

 Reviews are in depth reviews of a particular topic or field.
 Only critical review papers will be considered.
 It should not consist of a summary of published data only (literature review).
 Critical evaluation of the data, the status of knowledge, and the research required to advance knowledge of the subject are essential.
 The format and length of review papers are more flexible.